25 Best Things to Do in Greenville, SC

 The annual signature art-related event of this city is the fabulous Artisphere Greenville.

-It is a call to locals and visitors to bask in the festivities to celebrate Greenville's rich cultural diversity.
+It calls locals and visitors to bask in the festivities to celebrate Greenville's rich cultural diversity.

 Be prepared to get lost in the electric atmosphere with outstanding live performances, displays, and colorful exhibitions.